day8/lein-git-inject/README.md

 # lein-git-inject

-Leiningen middleware which computes the "version" at build-time - from the ambient git context (think latest tagv).
+Leiningen middleware which computes the "version" at build-time - from the ambient git context (think latest tag).

 Normally, Leiningen projects explicitly provide a `version` within the `project.clj` file, as the 2nd argument to `defproject` like this: